HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Break content into modular sections

 Structure your course into short, focused segments, ideally 3–7 minutes each.
-This supports spaced learning, easier updates, and better retention.
+This supports spaced learning, makes updates easier, and leads to stronger retention.

 Write in a conversational tone, simplify complex ideas, and avoid jargon.
-Use storytelling, analogies, and real-world scenarios to bring your content to life.
+Use storytelling, analogies, and real-life scenarios to bring your content to life.

-Use visuals to enhance your message.
+Use visuals to strengthen your message.
 Combine avatar presenters with relevant graphics, screen recordings, animations, or b-roll to support different learning styles.

 Engage with layered interactivity

-Supplement your course with engaging videos prompting reflection, knowledge checks, or follow-up exercises.
+Supplement your course with engaging videos that encourage reflection, knowledge checks, and follow-up exercises.

 Test and refine

-- Assets: enhance your learning experiences with helpful visuals like screen recordings and graphics that reinforce your message
+- Assets: enrich your learning experience with useful visuals such as screen recordings and graphics that strengthen your message

-- Templates: Keep your course’s visual design consistent by using or creating templates to save time and elevate your content
+- Templates: Keep your course’s visual design consistent by using or creating templates to save time and enhance your content

 Use Case #2: Training & Onboarding